Saint Patrick's Day:

 a gigantic holiday world wide.

-This page is about the holiday, how I have celebrated it in various countries, and the addition of Arthur Guinness Day.
+This page has two parts: one is about the holiday and how I have celebrated it in various countries with the addition of Arthur Guinness Day.
 Part Two shows some of the ways others around the world enjoy identifying with the fun-loving Irish.

 2021 Coronavirus Update: Ireland is still under strict lockdown so local leaders are creating new ways to celebrate the community spirit of this holiday.
 Co.
 Clare has come up with a great idea, I think.
 They are producing a Variety Show on Zoom to be shown to a global audience on the day itself, 17 March.
 Everyone is invited to submit a video on anything relating to "Connecting Clare".
 Further details